LEP Major Projects

 - The scheme was contracted in April 2020 and the project is still in the early stages.

-- Construction starts in August 2020 with practical completion of the shell works (the Local Growth Funded element) due in December 2020.
+- Construction started September 2020, with practical completion of the shell works (the Local Growth Funded element) due in December 2020.

 Stoke Flood Alleviation